groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Portable Document Format File (.pdf) is a type of document created by Adobe back in 1990s.
-The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
+Represents a Portable Document Format File (.pdf), which is a type of document created by Adobe back in the 1990s.
+The purpose of this file format was to introduce a standard for the representation of documents and other reference material in a format that is independent of application software, hardware, and operating systems.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/view/pdf